-Home loans (also known as mortgages) are loans you take out to buy a home or land to build a home.
+Home loans (also known as mortgages) are debts you take out to buy a home or land to build a home.
 Unless you are independently one of the “super rich,” or a strict devotee of the Dave Ramsey method, you probably can’t afford to just pay cash outright for a house or condo you’d actually like to live in.
 Rather than settling for a home with inadequate space or less-than-optimal amenities, most Americans get a mortgage to help them buy a house they actually like.

-Lenders (banks, credit unions, or independent brokers) and borrowers agree to basic terms, including a time frame, payment schedule, and cost, by which the borrower will pay back the loan (sometimes referred to simply as a “note”) and the lender will provide the financing needed to acquire the property.
+Lenders (banks, credit unions, or independent brokers) and borrowers agree to basic terms, including a time frame, payment schedule, and cost, by which the borrower will pay back the balance (sometimes referred to simply as a “note”) and the lender will provide the financing needed to acquire the property.

-Most loans typically involve the following items:
+Most typically involve the following items:

 Down payment: Part of the purchase price you pay as a direct contribution to the purchase.